 The treat we look forward to the most in the morning is a cup of Japanese Iced Coffee.
-It releases all flavors and aromatics from the coffee beans without the acidity.
+It releases all the wonderful flavors and aromatics from the coffee beans.

 Every morning, the one thing I truly look forward to the most is the first sip of coffee.
 As Mr. JOC and I both enjoy coffee, we purchase and try different beans from local and independent coffee roasters, as well as coffee shops we visited when we travel.